 The city manager is authorized to adopt and enforce such regulations or administrative instructions as are necessary to implement this chapter.
-The City shall observe all monetary thresholds and follow all applicable rules and procedures specific to public procurement, detailed in Nevada Revised Statutes, specifically NRS 332, NRS 338 and all other chapters that may be applicable to a specific procurement.
+The City shall follow all applicable rules and procedures specific to public procurement contained in Nevada Revised Statutes as may be amended from time to time.
+Applicable statutes may include, but are not limited to NRS 332, NRS 338, NRS 339, NRS 624, NRS 625 and all other chapters that may be applicable to a specific procurement.